-Contact centres are often faced with a myriad of issues when it comes to adapting and adopting practices and solutions that can transform the way they operate.
-Cutting through the layers of legacy technology and adopting a hybrid approach to incorporating omni-channel communications can be the best way forward.
+Contact centers are often faced with myriad issues when it comes to adapting and adopting practices and solutions that can transform the way they operate.
+Cutting through the layers of legacy technology and adopting a hybrid approach to incorporating omnichannel communications can be the best way forward.

 Stakeholders understand the operational problems, the bottle-necks in service and support.
 They have analysed how competitive disruptors have adapted to serve customers in a dynamic digital world.
 They may even have assessed the solutions available to remedy these problems and deliver the necessary change.

 In our experience, this doesn’t mean that the organisation is ready to tear up what exists in exchange for a totally new way of working.
 With change comes risk.
 Evolution through adaptation is preferable to revolution.